Employer super issues

 Note: We recommend that employers seek legal advice on what constitutes OTE to ensure SG obligations are met.
 Penalties for not meeting SG obligations may be costly.

-The maximum earnings base of an employee for which an employer is obliged to make SG contributions is $52,760 per quarter ($211,040 pa) for 2017-18 (indexed to AWOTE on 1 July each year).
+The maximum earnings base of an employee for which an employer is obliged to make SG contributions is $52,760 per quarter ($211,040 pa) for the 2017-18 financial year (indexed to AWOTE on 1 July each year).

 Where an employee is being paid by two or more different employers, a separate maximum earnings base applies for each employer.

-The minimum earnings base for which an employer is obliged to make SG contributions is $450 (gross) per month.
-(This figure is not indexed.)
+The minimum earnings of an employee for which an employer is obliged to make SG contributions is $450 (gross) per month.
+This figure is not indexed.

 Salary Sacrifice and SG